Lasso-Marketing/pyslackrandomcoffee/README.md

 # pyslackrandomcoffee

+Fork of tjansson60/pyslackrandomcoffee repurposed as a Flask app for GCP App Engine.
+Original README below.

 ---

 A very simple random coffee bot for slack that takes all the members in a channel and randomly matches them up for a